jlperla/web-academic/content/post/computational-macro/index.md

 projects: ["datascience-computational"]
 ---

 This is a newly proposed course which will be taught as **ECON 407 in Spring 2023**  as a pilot.

-See additional **strongly recommended** prerequisites in addition to ECON407 requirements.
+See below for additional **strongly recommended** prerequisites.
+To summarize: beyond the intermediate micro students are expected to have a ECON 323 or a similar programming course using Python, Matlab, or similar languages (i.e., Stata and R are insufficient).
+Finally, students should have  MATH 221 or an equivalent course in matrix algebra - which would already fulfilled by those taking ECON 323.

 ## Calendar Description:
 **ECON 4XX: Computational Methods in Macroeconomics**